patternandshape/taproom-app/readme.md

 ### Description

 An app where a bartender can keep track of their kegs.
-They can check how much is left in each keg as well as the name, brand, price and alcohol content of each kind.
+They can check how much is left in each keg and view the name, brand, price and alcohol content of each kind.

 ### Setup Instructions